julelang/manual/src/error-handling/exceptionals.md

 # Exceptionals

 Exceptions are a standard way of error handling for Jule.
 It can be considered like Optional types.
-An exceptional function must be specified as exceptional, otherwise it is not considered as exceptional.
+An exceptional function must be specified as exceptional; it is not considered exceptional.
 Exceptions are not related to return values.
 An exceptional function may return or throw an exception, but not both.

 Exceptions must be handled.
 The runtime cost is until the end of the call.
-After the call, if there is an exception, your program will panic or the handler will be executed.
+After the call, if there is an exception, your program will panic, or the handler will be executed.
 All relevant exceptional data then goes out of memory.

 ::: tip
 This section focuses on explaining exceptional functions.
 Be sure to check out the [Errors](/error-handling/errors) section to learn how to use exceptional functions for error handling in the recommended way.
 :::

-Exceptional functions must be used alone, it does not supports combining such as binary or unary expressions.
+Exceptional functions must be used alone; they do not support combining, such as binary or unary expressions.
 It just returns the result and handles the exception.

 You can use exceptionals in;
 - Assignment to variable